 Stage two: They talk a lot about their ex

-In this second stage of the rebound relationship stages, your partner seems to constantly bring up their ex.
+In this second of rebound stages, your partner seems to constantly bring up their ex.

 It may be that they are rebounding with you and not over their former partner.
 Be wary if you are seeking a long-term relationship with this person, as rebound relationships success rates are not impressive.